 You and your doctor can work together to control asthma, reduce the severity and frequency of attacks and help maintain a normal, active life.

-And Efficas Care can help.
+And Efficas for Asthma can help.